Risks of Using Cocaine While Breastfeeding

 - You have the opportunity to set an example for your child.

-- Quitting reduces the risk that you will encounter job loss, legal, or financial problems.
+- Quitting reduces the risk that you will encounter job loss, legal issues, or financial problems.

 - You will be able to safely breastfeed, providing all the benefits of doing so to your child (and yourself).